 What’s that funny-looking bug, and that big smiley sun?
-They’re hot air balloons — just like balloons at a birthday party, except they’re huge and they’re full of hot air.
-They’re flying in the Albuquerque International Balloon Fiesta running all this week.
+They’re hot air balloons flying in the Albuquerque International Balloon Fiesta, which starts today!
 Hundreds of hot air balloons fly each day, including crazy ones shaped like chickens, cows and trains.
-The hot air balloon is a pretty simple idea invented in 1783 in France, when a sheep, a duck and a rooster flew on one.
+The hot air balloon is a pretty simple idea invented in 1783 in France.
 A flame in the basket at the bottom heats the air in the balloon.
 So that air weighs less than the sky air around it, which makes the balloon float up.
-Thanks to that trick, now any 4-legged animal can fly.
+Thanks to that trick, now any animal can fly.

 Wee ones: If a sheep, a duck and a rooster flew that very first hot air balloon, how many animals flew it?